The Case for Checking the Charge Without Using Gauges

 - LLT (Liquid Line Temp) and SC (SubCooling) at the Condenser outlet.
 LLT using SEER-rating split, should be within +/– 3°f(1.65°K) of benchmark reading.
 Outdoor air temperature + CTOA based on system efficiency – subcooling = target liquid line temperature

 Always use pre-tested, calibrated (as possible) digital thermometers to measure air temps and line set pipe temps or insulated temp sensors.
 Do not depend upon the space thermostat to accurately represent inside air temps since could be Return duct leakage, bypass ducts not dampered correctly, and air handler cabinet leaks e.g. holes/gaps at indoor coil line set inlet affecting the Return air temp.

 Air flow through/across Evaporator and Condenser coils will only decrease and not “magically” increase.
-Primary reason is dirt accumulation on air flow components e.g. coil fins, indoor filter, indoor blower blades, outdoor fan blades.
-Other reasons includes leaky air handler cabinets from gaps at Return & Supply duct connections, holes at line set inlet to Evaporator cabinet, and a bypass duct with no damper to close off air flow between Supply and Return in Cooling mode.
+The primary reason is dirt accumulation on air flow components e.g. coil fins, indoor filter, indoor blower blades, outdoor fan blades.
+Other reasons include leaky air handler cabinets from gaps at Return & Supply duct connections, holes at line set inlet to Evaporator cabinet, and a bypass duct with no damper to close off air flow between Supply and Return in Cooling mode.

 Systems should not be benchmarked with a wet Condenser coil or if the LLT is at or below the outdoor ambient air DB temperature.

 Use a battery or cord operated leaf blower to dry out the coil in 5-10 minutes.